Pushpa-Harshitha05/rock_paper_scissors/README.md

 # rock_paper_scissors
-this is a simple rock paper scissors game
+The webiste designed to play rock paper and scissors game.